Hand-Based Person Identification using Global and Part-Aware Deep Feature Representation Learning: Proposed Method

 \textbf{Local branch:} In this case, we change from the GAP layer to conventional average pooling layer to create uniform partitions on the 3D tensor \textbf{T} of activations along both horizontal and vertical directions to learn part-level features $\textbf{f}_l$ where $l \in [1, p]$; $p$ is the total number of partitions.

 For both branches, new fully-connected layers (FCs) are added to reduce the C-dimensional column feature vectors \textbf{f} to 512-dimensional feature vectors \textbf{r}.
 We also include a batch normalization and dropout with probability of 0.5 to reduce possible over-fitting.
 Each dimensionally reduced feature vector \textbf{r} is given as input to a classification layer which is implemented using a FC layer followed by a softmax function.
 The classification layer predicts the identity (ID) of each input.
-We also remove the last spatial down-sampling operation by changing the last stride from 2 to 1 in the backbone network to increase the size of the tensor T which in turn increases the performance as observed in~\cite{YifLiaYi18,LuoGuLia19}.
+Given the input image size ([H, W]), the spatial size of the tensor \textbf{T} ([M, N ]) is determined by the spatial down-sampling ratio of the backbone network.
+To increase the size of the tensor \textbf{T} which in turn increases the performance as observed in~\cite{YifLiaYi18,LuoGuLia19}, we remove the last spatial down-sampling operation by changing the last stride from 2 to 1 in the backbone network.

 We optimize the GPA-Net during training by minimizing the sum of the cross-entropy losses over $p$ pieces of ID predictions of the Local branch and ID prediction of the Global branch i.e. each classifier, either of local or global branch, predicts the identity of the input image.
 The total cross-entropy loss is given as